Sean Thackrey: Wines

 Thackrey produced his first vintage in 1981, a Merlot/Cabernet Sauvignon blend named Aquila, which had an initial production of 190 winecase.

-Thackrey's flagship wine is Orion (Sean Thackrey Orion Rossi Vineyard St. Helena California Native Red Wine), produced from 1986-1990 using Syrah grapes from Arthur Schmidt's old vine vineyard near Yountville, California, until this was bought by Clarke Swanson, and since 1992 from the 5 acre Rossi vineyard in St. Helena, planted in 1905.
+Thackrey's flagship wine is Orion (Sean Thackrey Orion Rossi Vineyard St. Helena California Native Red Wine), produced from 1986 to 1990 using Syrah grapes from Arthur Schmidt's old vine vineyard near Yountville, California, until this was bought by Clarke Swanson, and since 1992 from the 5 acre Rossi vineyard in St. Helena, planted in 1905.
 Thackrey was uncertain what grape varieties were in the field blend, and vineyard tests by researchers at UC Davis were inconclusive.

 First released in 1992, The Pleiades (Sean Thackrey Pleiades California Red Table Wine) was an experimental nonvintage blend made from a host of different grape varieties (potentially both white and red, including Barbera, Carignan, Syrah, Pinot noir, Zinfandel, Mourvèdre and Grenache), potentially from various regions and vintages.
 The recipe varied every year, depending on the decisions of Thackrey and the fruit sourced.
 According to Thackrey, "It's like a chef's special.
 You trust the chef so you're prepared to order the dish of the day".

 Andromeda was Thackrey's first commercial Pinot noir varietal, and his first wine from fruits exclusively from Marin County.

 Other wines include the Taurus Cline Vineyard Mourvèdre, Sirius Eaglepoint Ranch Mendocino County Petite Sirah and the Aquila Eaglepoint Ranch Mendocino County Sangiovese.
 In total, his winery's output was approximately 4000 winecase annually.